TheWorkoutDigest

 If your goal is to build a shredded physique, the deadlift isn’t going to be the top priority for back day.
 It’s better suited on leg day as an accessory movement.
 Heavy deads are still worth working into the routine on back day, as the boost in core strength and posterior chain health play a valuable role in training.

-Deadlift Styles and Variations
+Deadlift styles and variations

-Some common deadlift variations include:
+Some common deadlift variations include the following.

-Sumo Deadlift
+Sumo deadlift

-Romanian Deadlift
+Romanian deadlift

-Kettlebell or Dumbbell Deadlift
+Kettlebell or dumbbell deadlift

-This unilateral movement helps train the hip hinge pattern, core bracing, ankle stability, and hamstrings.
+The single-leg kettlebell or dumbbell deadlift helps train the hip hinge pattern, core bracing, ankle stability, and hamstrings.
 The lifter will elevate one foot, maintain a straight back, and focus on balancing while hinging forward and lowering the weight toward the floor.

 These variations will still work the posterior chain, build core and lower body strength, and make an excellent accessory workout.

-Listening to Your Body
+Listening to your body

 For example, you might discover that you can do heavy deadlifts after an intense squat session.
 You might find that doing heavy deadlifts before your back workout ends up tiring you out for leg day.
 It all depends on your life outside of the gym and your unique genetic makeup.